 Count your Blessings!

-PROS: Very well-tuned for the price, value for money, reference quality, tuned to Moondrop’s target curve (VDSF), tight bass, bass dynamics, natural lower mids tonality, forward natural sounding upper mids, good instrument definition, rich treble, good open and airy soundstage, depth layering, imaging and instrument separation, build quality, deeper fit, nice case.
+PROS: Very well-tuned for the price, value for money, reference quality, tuned to Moondrop’s target curve (VDSF), tight bass, bass dynamics, natural lower mids tonality, forward natural sounding upper mids, good instrument definition and tonality, rich treble, good open and airy soundstage, depth layering, imaging and instrument separation, build quality, deeper fit, nice case.

 CONS: Not much for the price because it has very good tonality and technicalities.
-Nitpicking – Even though I find Blessing2 hitting my preferences well mostly, some might miss a bit of sub-bass rumble.
-The forward upper mids tuning sounds very reference like good flat response studio monitors, but people new to DF/HTC tuning or who are generally sensitive to this range might need an adaptation period to appreciate it.
+Nitpicking – Even though I find Blessing2 hitting my preferences very well, some might miss a bit of sub-bass rumble.
+The forward upper mids tuning sounds very reference like good flat response studio monitors but people new to DF/HTC tuning might need an adaptation period to appreciate it.
 Moondrop could’ve used better quality 2-pin connectors and jack.

 I would like to thank Moondrop for sending me the Blessing2 to test and review.
 I am not affiliated with the company or any of its sellers and write this review with an unbiased opinion regardless of how the review turns out.